j2store/userguide/paypal_payment_plugin.md

 Enter the API signature associated with your PayPal live account.

-> Read the below documentation to create API signature https://developer.paypal.com/docs/classic/api/apiCredentials/#create-an-api-signature
+> Not sure where to find your API signature?
+Read the documentation below https://developer.paypal.com/docs/classic/api/apiCredentials/#create-an-api-signature

 **Surcharge Percentage**